elbywan/zap/README.md

 # Run a single script in the current workspace.
 zap run my-script
 # Run scripts in all workspaces in parallel.
-# Will use topological ordering by default: dependencies will run first.
+# Will use topological ordering by default - dependencies will run first…
 zap -r run test
 # …or omit the "run" argument.
 zap -r test